 LeoPay fees make it hard for us to recommend their services.
 It’s very easy to end up paying a lot if your company does a lot of business.

-On the contrary, if the majority of your customers and suppliers are outside Europe, Transferwise is a great solution for you.
+Transferwise is a great solution, and the one we would recommend first.
 Optionally, you may want to consider using Revolut Business.
 It’s a bit more expensive, but having their multi-currency account, and their awesome app, is a great advantage, especially if your business wants to go global.

 In this article, we compare some digital banking solutions for your Estonian company.
 As a customer of Your Company In Estonia, we will guide you through the process of opening your bank account and offer you the best alternatives for your business.
 Interested in launching your online European business with zero hassle?
 Contact us!